 Category Archives: Azorean

-Bolo Lêvedo is a Portuguese sweet muffin that originated in the Furnas in the Azores and is widely popular throughout the Azores as well as New England.
-Bolo Lêvedos are slightly sweet Portuguese muffins that are golden brown on either side and dusted with some baking flour.
-Freshly cooked and toasted with some butter, there might be nothing better in the morning served alongside some tea or coffee.
+Bolo Lêvedo is a Portuguese sweet muffin typical of the Azores Islands.
+It is widely popular throughout the Azores as well as New England.
+The most famous are baked in Furnas, in the island of S. Miguel.
+Bolos Lêvedos are saucer size thin muffins, golden brown on either side and dusted with some baking flour.
+It has a delicious lightly sweet taste but the smell is unforgettable.
+Freshly cooked and toasted with butter, there might be no better pair for the morning coffee.
+If you want all the works, toast with Azorean grass fed butter and serve with freshly made Porto Formoso green tea.
+It’s to die for!

 Yams are a very underutilized vegetable which are very healthy and have a great smooth texture and signature taste.
 Fried Yams, or Inhames Fritos, are a uniquely traditional Azorean specialty.
 Sliced thinly and deep fried, these make for an unbelievably delicious and crispy snack.